 Brain scans show how curiosity engages the brain’s circuits for memory and reward, increasing our ability to learn new information.

 Have you ever found yourself reading the same boring sentence over and over again without remembering what it says?
-A new study published in Neuron may be able to explain why.
+A new study published in

 The research team found that curiosity boosts activity in and interaction between three parts of the brain: the nucleus accumbens (NAcc) and substantia nigra/ventral tegmental area (SN/VTA), which are parts of the brain’s reward circuit, and the hippocampus, which is responsible for the formation of new memories.